astropy/astroquery/docs/mast/mast.rst

 For users with time-sensitive targets who would like cutouts from the latest observations, we recommend requesting for the TICA product.
-Using the same target from the example above, let's request for the TICA cutouts:
+Using the same target from the example above, this example shows a request for TICA cutouts:

 .. doctest-remote-data::